rigozu9/ot-harjoitustyo/README.md

-# Science based daily plannmer
+# Science based daily planner

 A sciene based daily planner program to help develop better daily habits.
 User can be registered and logged in.